Flagsmith/flagsmith-docs/docs/system-administration.md

 - Creating Features (Sent as event_type FLAG_UPDATED)
 - Updating Feature value / state in an environment (Sent as event_type FLAG_UPDATED)
-- Overriding a Feature for an identity
+- Overriding a Feature for an identity (Sent as event_type FLAG_UPDATED)
-- Overriding a Feature for a segment
+- Overriding a Feature for a segment (Sent as event_type FLAG_UPDATED)

 You can define any number of Web Hook endpoints per Environment.
 Web Hooks can be managed from the Environment settings page.